 Long gone are the days of wrapping my camera in a towel and throwing it inside of a backpack.

-Made out of 100% recycled PET fabric, you will not only look cool but know your doing your part to help the environment while rocking this pack.
+Made out of 100% recycled PET fabric, you will not only look cool but know you’re doing your part to help the environment while rocking this pack.

 While on the trade show circuit my life was made much easier thanks to the great layout of the camera bag.